PaulStewart-Tech/HP-OfficeJet-200-Network-home-Deployment/README.md

 ## 📌 Project Overview

-Deployed and configured a portable wireless printer — **HP OfficeJet 200 Mobile (CZ993A)** — in a Windows 10 lab environment.
+Deployed and configured a portable wireless printer — **HP OfficeJet 200 Mobile (CZ993A)** — in a Windows 10 environment.

 This project simulates a real-world Help Desk ticket involving: